MicrosoftDocs/microsoft-365-docs/microsoft-365/admin/misc/integrated-apps.md

 # Integrated apps in Microsoft 365

-When Integrated Apps is turned on, this setting controls whether users in your organization can grant permissions (or consent) to integrated apps.
-An integrated app can be created from within your own organization, or it can come from another Office 365 organization or a third-party.
+This setting controls whether users can give that consent to apps that use OpenID Connect and OAuth 2.0 for sign-in and requests to access data.
+An app can be created from within your own organization, or it can come from another Office 365 organization or a third-party.

-Apps not created by Microsoft must receive consent before they can access your organization's data.
-If you let users consent to app requests to access your organization's data, apps will explicitly ask users for the permissions they need, and users can choose whether to allow access.

-If you choose not to let users consent to these requests, they'll see an error when opening any app that needs to request access to your organization's data.
-Since this can limit user productivity, consider setting up an admin consent workflow in the Azure portal.
-In this case, when a user opens an app and sees an error, they can also send a request for admin approval, and admins can then choose whether to consent.
+If you turn this setting on, those apps will ask users for permission to access your organization’s data, and users can choose whether to allow it.
+If you turn this setting off, then admins must consent to those apps before users may use them.
+In this case, consider setting up an admin consent workflow in the Azure portal so users can send a request for admin approval to use any blocked app.

 A user can give access only to apps they own that access their Office 365 information.
 They can't give an app access to any other user's information.